bengura-m/SeqtoSeqModel_RecipeGeneration/README.md

-# Deep Neural Model for recipe generation
+# Deep Neural Model for Recipe Generation with and without attention

-This project trains a deep neural model for recipe generation using tensorflow.
+This project trains a deep neural network model for recipe generation using tensorflow in python